nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 The [Github releases page](https://github.com/nymtech/nym/releases) has pre-built binaries which should work on Ubuntu 20.04 and other Debian-based systems, but at this stage cannot be guaranteed to work everywhere.

-**Download:** Find the binary of your choice, right click on the binary, select *Copy Link* (this will save the binary url to your clipboard), and on your machine run:
+**Download:** Find the binary of your choice, right click on the binary, select *Copy Link*.
+This will save the binary `<URL>` to clipboard.
+Run the following commands on your machine:

 ```
 wget <URL> # to download the binary
 ```

-If the pre-built binaries don't work or are unavailable for your system, you will need to build the platform yourself.
+If the pre-built binaries don't work or are unavailable for your system, you will need to [build the platform](./hcpp23-serinko.html#building-nym-platform) yourself.

 All Nym binaries must first be made executable.